 - Construct a permanent roadway connection at Fairchild Drive north of the existing signal at Airport Parkway from Westbound SR 686.

-The project component (FPID 424501-2) along I-275 includes the design and construction of one tolled express lane in each direction (one northbound and one southbound) from south of Gandy Boulevard to north of 4th Street North.
+The project component (FPID 424501-2) along I-275 includes the design and construction of tolled express lanes in each direction from south of Gandy Boulevard to north of 4th Street North.
 The tolling will be "dynamic" - meaning the cost will vary throughout the day based on traffic demand.

 View a video of the Gateway Expressway